francisrstokes/React-Machinery/README.md

     'Name of valid state'
   ],

+  // effect is an optional function that can run some code before this states component
+  // is rendered.
+For anything sufficiently complex however, it's better to use a react class
+  // component and take advantage of lifecycle hooks
+  effect: (data) => {
+    data.startAPIRequest();
+  },

     // One of the following two properties must be implemented:

-  // a render prop that recieves the name of the current state as an argument
-  // The second argument passes the 'props' object supplied to the StateMachine
+  // a render prop that recieves the 'props' object supplied to the StateMachine
+  // the props object will also include a 'transitionTo' function and a 'currentState' string
-  render: (currentState, additionalProps) => {
+  render: (data) => {
-    return <SomeComponent propUsingStateName={currentState} {...additionalProps} />
+    return <SomeComponent propUsingStateName={data.currentState} {...data} />
   },

   // Or just a regular react component